 Nordstrom Blog Writing Services

 These are the people who really know what they’re doing—and they’ve got the experience and the education to back it up.
 Their prices will probably be around $250 and up.
 But for that price you will get a totally original, well researched article that’s specifically crafted for your business and your customers.
 It will probably be upwards of 600 words, contain organic SEO and longtail search phrases, and will come nicely formatted (with headlines, subheads, bullets, etc.) ready to plunk down into WordPress or your CMS of choice.

 If you develop a relationship with this writer over time, her work will only get better as she gets to know you, your business, and your customers in more detail.

 An ebook from Internet marketing giant Kapost reports that marketers should expect to pay at least $150 per post from a reputable freelancer.
 For a long-form blog post or article (2,000+ words), they suggest budgeting $2,000.

 And OK, yes, I might be a bit biased here—this is how I make my living, after all.
-But for my clients who put me on retainer or pre-purchase a package, my rates per post come out closer to $100–$125 per post.
-I’ve set my prices there because it’s a price that seems adventageous to both me and my clients.
-At that price, I can afford to deliberately limit how many people I work with so that I can get to know them really well; I shoot for long-term relationships with my clients, and I structure my fees so that I can spend as much time and energy as I need researching and writing—without costing my clients more.
+But for our clients who put us on retainer or pre-purchase a package, our rates per post come out closer to $250–$500 per post, depending on their needs.
+I’ve set my prices there because it’s a price that seems advantageous to both me and my clients.
+We shoot for long-term relationships with our clients, and we structure our fees so that we can spend as much time and energy as we need researching and writing—without costing the clients more.